Mr. Magorium's Wonder Emporium: Plot

 Mr. Magorium gives Molly the Congreve Cube, a block of wood, and tells her it will guide her to a new life if she has faith in it.
-Molly wants to become a concert pianist and composer but has not been able to complete her first concerto.
+Molly wants to become a concert pianist and composer, but has not been able to complete her first concerto.

-Mr. Magorium announces that he intends to "leave" and is giving the shop to Molly.
-In preparation for his departure, Mr. Magorium hires an accountant, Henry Weston to organize the shop's paperwork and determine his legacy to Molly.
-Henry does not believe that the toy store is magical.
+Mr. Magorium announces that he intends to "leave", and is giving the shop to Molly.
+In preparation of his departure, Mr. Magorium hires an accountant, Henry Weston, to organize the shop's paperwork and determine his legacy to Molly.
+Henry does not believe the toy store is magical.

-When Molly becomes upset about her inability to properly run the store, the Emporium 'throws a tantrum', assaulting everyone inside with the toys until Mr. Magorium calms it down.
-Molly realizes that Mr. Magorium is going to die, so she rushes him to a hospital until he is discharged the next day.
-She then attempts to prevent Mr. Magorium's departure by showing him the joys of life.
-Back at the store, Mr. Magorium uses the stage notes of Shakespeare's King Lear to make a point about the natural simplicity of death before dying himself.
+When Molly becomes upset about her inability to properly run the store, the Emporium "throws a tantrum", assaulting everyone inside with the toys until Mr. Magorium calms it down.
+Molly realizes that Mr. Magorium is going to die, so she rushes him to a hospital only to learn there is nothing wrong with him.
+She attempts to prevent Mr. Magorium's departure by showing him the joys of life, but he assures her he's already lived a full life.
+Back at the store, Mr. Magorium uses the stage notes of Shakespeare's King Lear to make a point about the natural simplicity of death, before dying.
 Believing herself to be incapable of owning a magical store, Molly puts the Emporium up for sale, and the store loses all its magic.

-Henry meets Molly to draw up the sale papers, where he sees the Congreve Cube and asks her about it.
+Henry meets Molly to draw up the sales papers.
+He sees the Congreve Cube and asks her about it.
 When Molly confesses her complete faith in the store, the block flies around the store.
-After witnessing this, Henry faints with shock.
+Witnessing this, Henry faints with shock.
 When he awakes and questions Molly, she tells him that it was a dream.
-He then learns Molly made the cube fly and he believes in her, realizing Molly can be anything if she believes in herself.
+He learns that Molly made the cube fly, and he believes in her, realizing Molly can be anything if she believes in herself.
 The store returns to its former glory as Molly's confidence increases.